sebajara/sebajara.github.io/_posts/2020-07-25-bancor-v1-bonding-curve.md

 Then, using these two equations we can map reserve currency to amount of tokens for any given purchase or sell transaction.

+## Conclusions

+I hoped to show that bancor formulas are the only solution satisfying the propositions of the bonding curve and a fractional-reserve.
+More generally, I find the very exciting the idea where conversion rates between currencies can be hard coded formally, and that they are being used to assist communities that are less favored by the economic system's *status quo*.
+In parallel, it would be interesting to explore different axioms.
+For example, I've been thinking that we could create a token representing carbon emissions, or something else we wish to avoid, and trade using negative supply-reserve relations.
+In such case, is unclear whether a fractional-reserve may be best suited.
+Instead, we could ask the question of given the current climate situation, what are the best set of axioms that can get us to avoid worst-case scenarios.
+Other examples could be to encode different properties of tokens such as volatility into the bonding curves.
+I hope to explore some of these questions in future posts.

 <!--